Ahmed-AG/cyberdojo-page/read/moving-to-the-cloud-skills-set-wise.md

 ---

 ## Introduction
 Securing public clouds is not fundamentally different from securing traditional networks at a high level.
 The same principles still apply.
 However, there are significant technical differences that need to be considered.
-One of the key distinctions is the required skill set for effectively securing public clouds like AWS, Azure, and GCP.
+One of the key distinctions is the required skills set for effectively securing public clouds like `AWS`, `Azure`, and `GCP`.

 A major challenge in cloud security is the paradigm of building and maintaining everything through code.
 This poses a significant hurdle for many cybersecurity professionals who may not have extensive experience with coding in their day-to-day work.
 In the cloud, the concept of "everything as code" also necessitates the use of different tools such as git, Jenkins, Jira, and others.